alex-connolly/guardian/README.md

 )
 ```

-Groups only apply to the first level of declarations reached, so nested groups are possible:
+Groups apply to the first level of declarations reached, so nested groups are possible:

 ```go
 internal (